← Back to 史記

 35

-The Grand Scribe remarks: I ordered Xie's story by the hymns; from Cheng Tang I drew on the Documents and the Odes.
+The Grand Historian remarks: I ordered Xie's story by the hymns; from Cheng Tang I drew on the Documents and the Odes.
 Xie's house took the name Zi; later branches used their domains as surnames, yielding houses such as Yin, Lai, Song, Kongtong, Zhi, Beiyin, and Moyi.
-Confucius said the Yin state carriages were the best of their day and they favored the color white.
+Confucius said the Yin state carriages were the best of their day and that they favored the color white.

 ← Previous Chapter